apple/swift-algorithms/Guides/Copy.md

 print(Array(IteratorSequence(sourceSuffix)))  // "[]"
 ```

-`overwrite(prefixWith:)` takes a source sequence and overlays its first *k* elements'
+`overwrite(prefixWith:)` takes a source sequence and overlays its first *k*
-values over the first `k` elements of the receiver, where `k` is the smaller of
+elements' values over the first `k` elements of the receiver, where `k` is the
-the two sequences' lengths.
-The `overwrite(prefixWithCollection:)` variant uses a collection
+smaller of the two sequences' lengths.
+The `overwrite(prefixWithCollection:)`
-for the source sequence.
-The `overwrite(suffixWith:)` and `overwrite(suffixWithCollection:)`
+variant uses a collection for the source sequence.
+The
+`overwrite(suffixWith:)` and `overwrite(suffixWithCollection:)` methods work
-methods work similar to the first two methods except the last `k` elements of
+similar to the first two methods except the last `k` elements of the receiver
-the receiver are overlaid instead.
-The `overwrite(backwards:)` method is like the
+are overlaid instead.
+The `overwrite(backwards:)` method is like the previous
-previous method, except both the source and destination collections are
+method, except both the source and destination collections are traversed from
-traversed from the end.
+the end.
+The `overwrite(prefixUsing:)` and `overwrite(suffixUsing:)` methods
+are the core copying routines, extracting elements from their iterator argument
+to copy on top of the elements of the targeted end of the receiver, returning
+the index of the non-anchored endpoint of the overwritten subsequence.

 Since the Swift memory model prevents a collection from being used multiple
 times in code where at least one use is mutable, the `overwrite(forwardsFrom:to:)`